sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows-orders-add.md

 ### Order Attributes

 - **Order Name**: An optional name that can be used to filter Orders in a number of views.
-- **Tag Name**: Any number of Tags can be added that will be displayed and that can be looked up if specified from the [Settings - JOC Cockpit](/settings-joc) page.
+- **Tag Name**: Any number of Tags can be specified that will be added to the Order.
+Tags are displayed in a number of views if specified from the [Settings - JOC Cockpit](/settings-joc) page.
 - **Ignore Job Admission Times**: Jobs can be limited to run on certain days and/or in certain timeslots.
-Orders arriving have to wait for the next available timeslot.
+Orders arriving outside of a timeslot have to wait for the next available timeslot.
 The option forces Jobs to start independently from such limitations.

 ### Start Time